KIMHO-chang/EEDM/README.md

 # EEDM
-the dataset we use is from https://github.com/RingBDStack/Fed mood
+the dataset we used is from https://github.com/RingBDStack/Fed_mood